Jean-Baptiste-Lasselle/kytes/README.md

 ## kytes-pipeline-ide
 ## kytes-pipeline-scm
 ## kytes-pipeline-qa
-This guy can run tests with JMeter, Jenkins, Maven Junit, Netflix' Simian army, with full metrics reporting management.
+This guy can run tests and analysis with Fossology, Checkstyle, JMeter, Jenkins, Junit (and al friends and cousins mockitos), Netflix' Simian army, with full metrics reporting management.
 He spawns you a quality manager for each of your product lines.
 He:
 * spawns all the qa tools (servers like Jenkins, JMeter, ...)